 - Click OK.

 Set a feature service realm in ArcMap

 - In the Catalog tree, expand the GIS Servers node.

-- Double-click your administrative connection to ArcGIS Server.
-For instructions on how to connect, see Making an administrative connection to ArcGIS Server in ArcGIS for Desktop.
+- Double-click an administrative connection to your ArcGIS Server.
+If you need to create an administrative connection, see Make an administrative connection to ArcGIS Server in ArcMap for instructions.

 - Right-click the feature service's associated map service and choose Service Properties.

 - Click the Feature Access tab in the Service Editor dialog box.

 - In the Feature Service Advanced Options window, select Add realm to user name when applying edits.

 - Choose whether to use the default realm or apply your own.